dojo/docs/dijit/Tree.rst

 Context Menu
 ============

-Tree has no built-in support for context menus, but you can use the Menu widget in conjunction with the Tree
+Tree has no built-in support for context menus, but you can use the Menu widget in conjunction with the Tree:

 .. code-example ::
   :djConfig: async: true, parseOnLoad: true

   .. js ::

+    require(["dojo/parser", "dojo/store/Memory", "dojo/query!css2",
-    require(["dojo/parser", "dijit/Menu", "dijit/MenuItem", "dojo/store/Memory", "dijit/tree/ObjectStoreModel", "dijit/Tree"]);
+    	"dijit/Menu", "dijit/MenuItem", "dijit/tree/ObjectStoreModel", "dijit/Tree"]);

   .. html ::